 Reconsideration is a request for a review of the non-compliance decision prior to the two (2) percentage point reduction in the hospice’s APU taking effect on October 1.
 For HQRP, hospices can be found to be non-compliant if they are non-compliant with:

 - Either HIS or CAHPS® Hospice Survey OR

 When Would a Hospice Submit a Reconsideration Request?

 Hospices may file for reconsideration if they receive a letter of HQRP non-compliance and believe the finding of non-compliance is in error.
 Hospices that want to have their circumstances reviewed by CMS must file for a reconsideration request.

-NOTE: If a hospice is found non-compliant with HQRP, then it is subject to the 2% reduction in APU.
+NOTE: If a hospice is found non-compliant with HQRP, then it is subject to the 2% reduction in APU through FY 2023 and then increased to a 4% reduction in APU beginning with FY 2024.
 This means even if the hospice thinks it meets an exception such as newness or related to a disaster, it must prove it during the reconsideration process by providing appropriate documentation to support the hospice’s position.